ucdavis/ip/_posts/profiles/Cambodia/2015-02-12-EntrepreneurshipMentoring.markdown

 permalink: /profiles/Cambodia/SVVC_entrepreneurship
 image: /media/profiles/Cambodia/intro_field-participants
 image-caption: Particpants from the SVVC Partnership Workshop, February 2017.
-image-banner: Cambodia_banner
+image-banner: cambodia_banner
 sponsoring-agency: <img src="/media/sponsors/usaid.svg">
-more-info: <a href="http://horticulture.ucdavis.edu/main/projects/cambodia-safe-vegetables.html" target="_blank">Horticulture Innovation Lab Project Page</a><br>
+more-info: <a href="http://horticulture.ucdavis.edu/main/projects/cambodia-safe-vegetables.html">Horticulture Innovation Lab Project Page</a><br>
 ---
 Safe vegetables promote health, as they are typically free from chemical and microbiological hazards.
 A safe vegetable value chain (SVVC) includes all of the linked market actors, extending from input providers to local farmers to marketers selling to consumers who seek safe vegetables as part of their routine diet.
 The USAID project funded by the Horticulture Innovation Lab, “Innovations to build and scale safe vegetable value chains in Cambodia,” aims to strengthen dynamic elements within Cambodian value chain linkages, resulting in improved safe vegetable production and postharvest practices through distribution of products to consumers.